What are the best wallets to buy, sell and store crypto securely and safely?

 Now that we’ve gone through the basics, let’s check out what today’s cryptocurrency wallet scene has to offer.

-ZenGo lets users buy, trade, and store crypto assets securely and easily.
-On top of that, it allows users to earn up to 8% interest on bitcoin, ether, and 70+ other crypto assets.
+ZenGo lets users buy, trade, sell, and store crypto assets securely and easily.
+The wallet supports 70+ other crypto assets.
 ZenGo taps into WalletConnect to allow its users to directly interact with DeFi platforms, NFT projects and gaming dapps.

 Integrating with over 75 wallet apps, WalletConnect is an open-source protocol that facilitates simple and secure communication between users’ wallets and dapps.
 To connect, you only need to scan the target dapp’s QR code or click on its deep link and you’re good to go.
 WalletConnect can connect with any blockchain, meaning that you can use and discover dapps on Ethereum, Solana and NEAR for example.